j3270/EmbeddedSystemsWithCMakeAndVSCode/readme.md

 # Purpose

-The purpose of this repo is for learning.
-I am evaluating SAMD devices and using the following tools:
+The purpose of this repo is for learning new (and old) tools used in embedded development.
+I am currently using the following tools:

 - [ARM GNU Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm)
 - [Segger's Ozone Debugger](https://www.segger.com/products/development-tools/ozone-j-link-debugger/)